kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    This example uses the `expect` built-in function to test the assertion that the Keyset can be defined.

-1. Add the `begin-tx` function before the module declaration and modify the governing entity to be the `ns-dev-local.admin-keyset` edined in this namespace.
+1. Add the `begin-tx` function before the module declaration and modify the governing entity to be the `ns-dev-local.admin-keyset` defined in this namespace.

    ```pact
    (begin-tx